 - 1. Purpose.
 In order to establish an orderly process to develop land within the jurisdiction of the City of Kingston, the purpose of this Section is to provide a clear and comprehensible development process that is fair and equitable to all public interests, including the applicants, neighbors directly affected by land use determinations, City staff and related agencies, and the Common Council. - 2.
 Applicability.
 The provisions of this Section shall be applicable to all development activity under the jurisdiction of the City of Kingston. - 3.
-The ZONING ENFORCEMENT OFFICER and/or BUILDING SAFETY OFFICER or their designees shall not issue a permit or license for any USE, BUILDING, or purpose that conflicts with any provision of this Chapter.
+The BUILDING SAFETY OFFICER or their designees shall not issue a permit or license for any USE, BUILDING, or purpose that conflicts with any provision of this Chapter.
 Any permit, license or certificate issued in conflict with the provisions of this Chapter, whether intentionally or unintentionally, shall be null and void. - 4.
 It is the intent of this Chapter to reduce the burden on incremental infill projects and improve predictability in the outcome of future development within the City of Kingston.
 This Chapter implements a streamlined process of development application review and approval to expedite proposals that fulfill the purposes and intent of this Chapter and conform with its standards.
 However, if there are DEVIATIONS requested, the additional required approvals may delay the development process.
 See Sec 405.26(E). - 5.
+With good cause, the PLANNING ADMINISTRATOR may suspend any of the response, approval, or disapproval timelines referenced in this Article. - 6.
 Appeal.
-An aggrieved party may appeal a decision made in accordance with this Article within 30 days of the filing of the decision in the office of the City Clerk.
+An aggrieved party may appeal a decision made in accordance with this Article within 30 days of the filing of the decision.
 An aggrieved party is defined as the applicant or an interested party with legal standing.